Robert Delaunay

 Orphism (Simultanism)

 Delaunay's style at this time featured loosely painted patches of rainbow colours laid out in overlapping planes of contrasting or complementary hues, which the art critic Guillaume Apollinaire (1880-1918) interpreted as having a 'musical effect' and dubbed it Orphism or Orphic Cubism.
 (Orpheus was a mythological musician of ancient Greece.)
-Another exponent of Orphism was the French-Czech painter Frank Kupka (1871-1957).
+Another exponent of Orphism, whose abstract painting had a considerable influence on Delaunay, was the French-Czech painter Frank Kupka (1871-1957).

 Delaunay himself preferred the term Simultanism (an idea elaborated by the French philosopher Henri Louis Bergson) to characterize his work.
 A good example is La Ville de Paris (1912; Musee d'Art Moderne de la Ville de Paris).
 Both Delaunay and the Italian Futurists explored this idea, which contends that the world impresses itself upon the consciousness as fleeting, intuitively understood sensations.
 In La Ville de Paris, Delaunay was not concerned to depict how Paris looked, but how it felt from minute to minute; he indicated the speed and pressure of life in a big city with overlapping and fragmented forms including an iron bridge and the Eiffel Tower.
 "Simultaneity" was seen as a particularly appropriate description of modern life, and Delaunay painted a series of views of contemporary Paris which conveyed a sense of urgency and movement, as in The Cardiff Team (1912-13; Van Abbe Museum, Eindhoven).

 After 1912 this dynamism changes to more regular rhythmic form: rectangular shapes in the Fenetres series, and circular shapes in the Disks.
-Some of these paintings could be considered Abstract, but they contain an insistent strain of cosmic symbolism.
+Many of these abstract paintings contain an insistent strain of cosmic symbolism.
 Brilliant light and colour are enhanced by "simultaneous contrast", an effect of juxtapositioning in which colour is a primary element.
-Earlier forms of this colour theory included Georges Seurat's Pointillism, a technique previously studied by Delaunay himself before rejecting it in favour of larger areas of interacting colour.
+Earlier forms of this colour theory included Georges Seurat's Pointillism, a form of Divisionism previously studied by Delaunay himself before rejecting it in favour of larger areas of interacting colour.

 World War I and After